jnozzi/cocoadev.com/markdown/NSMatrixCategory.md

-Category for General/NSMatrix that allows moving rows and columns.
+Category for NSMatrix that allows moving rows and columns.
 Feel free to add anything else you find useful.
-Also check out General/DragMatrix, a very useful subclass of General/NSMatrix that can quickly be modified to accommodate dragging other types of cells (besides images).
+Also check out DragMatrix, a very useful subclass of NSMatrix that can quickly be modified to accommodate dragging other types of cells (besides images).

-Code for **General/NSMatrix+General/CocoaDevUsersAdditions.h**
+Code for **NSMatrix+CocoaDevUsersAdditions.h**

  #import <Cocoa/Cocoa.h>